 Destinations for Teens is an addiction treatment and mental health facility in Woodland Hills, California.
-We also maintain an outpatient facility in Las Vegas.
 Our compassionate team helps teens overcome addiction to meth, marijuana, heroin, and alcohol in a supportive, collaborative environment.

 Our therapeutic services include:

-From exercise therapy to an alumni program, Destinations for Teens has everything you and your child need to overcome the damaging effects of drug and alcohol abuse.
+From exercise therapy to an alumni program, Destinations for Teens has everything you and your child need to overcome the damaging effects of drug and alcohol use disorders.
 We’ll treat your son or daughter and help you put your family back together.
 Reach out to our dedicated, experienced team to find out more.
-Call 877-466-0620 today.
+Call 877.466.0620 today.